In the Law School .

 - A thesis option, which requires satisfactory completion of a five credit thesis

-- Up to four of the twelve language class credits available to all J.D. students
+- Up to four of the twelve language class credits available to all J.D. students, if taken at the graduate level

 - Courses that are taken—in accordance with the law school’s rules and regulations and if related to international, comparative, or foreign law—in other divisions of Cornell University, including its area studies programs (East Asia, South Asia, Southeast Asia, Institute for African Development, Latin American Studies and the Institute for European Studies)